Digital payments for unbanked plantation workers

 With Quarto providing transparency in the company’s payroll processes from the start, partnering with Merchantrade Asia is a major step forward towards minimising physical contact during the COVID-19 pandemic.

-Through the e-wallet, plantation workers will receive their wages via digital payments.
+Through the e-wallet, workers will receive their wages digitally.
 This ‘mobile money’ solution aims to eliminate in-person payment so that estate managers or supervisors need not travel to the worker location to hand out wages.

 Digital payment to plantation workers not only provides them better access to their funds, but also flexibility on how they can manage their funds, including cashless purchase, transactions, as well as sending money back home with convenience.